awsdocs/aws-storagegateway-user-guide/doc_source/troubleshoot-volume-issues.md

 If a volume snapshot remains in PENDING state longer than expected, the gateway VM might have crashed unexpectedly or the status of a volume might have changed to PASS THROUGH or IRRECOVERABLE\.
 If any of these are the case, the snapshot remains in PENDING status and the snapshot does not successfully complete\.
 In these cases, we recommend that you delete the snapshot\.
 For more information, see [Deleting a Snapshot](managing-volumes.md#DeletingASnapshot)\.

 When the volume returns to AVAILABLE status, create a new snapshot of the volume\.
-For information about volume status, see [Understanding Volume Status](managing-volumes.md#StorageVolumeStatuses)\.
+For information about volume status, see [Understanding Volume Statuses and Transitions](managing-volumes.md#StorageVolumeStatuses)\.